 Frost

-Frost is the formation of ice particle on to surfaces.
+Frost is the formation of ice particles on the surfaces.

 Freeze

-A freeze is when the temperatures drops to 32F (0C).
-We might get a frost with a freeze and we might not.
+A freeze is when the temperatures drop to 32F (0C).
+There might be a frost with a freeze or not.

 Hard freeze